Small Personal Loans in Australia: Your 2026 Guide

 Credit unions

-Key differences may include:
+Key differences between providers may include:

 - Minimum and maximum loan amounts

-- Eligibility requirements
+- Eligibility and documentation requirements

 How to choose a reputable provider

-- Responsible lending practices (affordability checks)
+- Responsible lending practices and affordability assessments

-- Local support options and clear contact details
+- Accessible customer support and contact information

 How much can I borrow with a small personal loan?